-Our aim is not to change the lifestyle of these cats by removing them from their natural and familiar environments – so we do not rescue healthy cat colonies.
+Our aim is not to change the lifestyle of these cats by removing them from their natural and familiar environments.
+Therefore, we do not rescue healthy cat colonies.
 What we will do is:

 - Feed colonies, as well as street cats and dogs, and keep an eye on them.

 - We also run a “Trap-Neuter-Release” programme when we have the funds to do so.
-This helps prevent cat numbers from spiraling out of control and their resources from becoming scarce.
+This helps prevent cat numbers from spiralling out of control and their resources from becoming scarce.

 - If there is a sick/injured cat in the colony we will help it, so please contact us.

-- Trap-Neuter-Release is the humane and effective way to control stray and feral cats, and provides a life-saving solution for these independent animals.
+- Trap-Neuter-Release (or TNR) is the humane and effective way to control stray and feral cats, and provides a life-saving solution for these independent animals.

 - The cats are humanely caught in a small trap and then taken to the vets to be neutered (males) or spayed (females).